-Mike Salter is in his early sixties and has lived in an eighteenth century cottage on the side of the Malvern Hills since he escaped his birthplace of Wolverhampton in 1990.
+Mike Salter is in his mid sixties and has lived in an eighteenth century cottage on the side of the Malvern Hills since he escaped his birthplace of Wolverhampton in 1990.
 Apart from history, maps, old buildings and long distance walking trails Mike is interested in geocaching, railways, folk music and dance – especially morris dancing.
 Mike is available to give guided tours of old buildings for groups and individuals.
 He can give talks about brass rubbings, castles, churches, friaries, the history of Morris dancing, town walls and also about walking from Land’s End to John O’Groats (which he did in 2004).

 A clerk at a steelworks until made redundant, Mike started up Folly Publications in November 1988 with the aid of the Government Enterprise Allowance Scheme intended to get unemployed people back to work.
 It has always been a one-man business although production of some of the titles has only been possible through generous help from many others in donating photographs (especially for remote parts of Ireland and Scotland), sorting out computer problems and providing accommodation or transport during field trips.

 The first few books were printed and bound in Walsall, and in the 1990s a few titles were printed by a now long-defunct company in Upton-upon-Severn.
 Since 1994 almost all of the Folly Publications titles have been printed by a friendly local company, Aspect Design in Newtown Road in Malvern, within walking distance of Mike’s house.